AbdelrahmanFouad1/Montgat/README.md

 ![appicon](https://github.com/AbdelrahmanFouad1/Montgat/blob/master/app/src/main/res/mipmap-xxxhdpi/ic_main_logoo_round.png)

-Online clothes shopping application Online
-The Products are classified based on what category the product belongs to such as Shirt, Shoes etc... also, add a list of product to favorite and cart to buy
+Online clothes shopping application Online also, add a list of product to favorite and cart to buy The Products are classified based on what category the product belongs to such as Shirt, Shoes ... etc.